Getting Started with Medicare

-When Can I first Sign Up for Medicare?
+When Can I First Sign Up for Medicare?

-Since people turn 65 every day, Medicare offers everyone a seven-month enrollment window around their 65th birthday for all components – Part A, Part B, Part C (Medicare Advantage), and Part D (prescription drugs).
+Since people turn 65 daily, Medicare offers everyone a seven-month enrollment window around their 65th birthday for all components – Part A, Part B, Part C (Medicare Advantage), and Part D (prescription drugs).

 For example, if you turn 65 in September, you can enroll in Medicare from June to December.

-Good news: If you were working until recently at an employer with over 20 employees and received health coverage, you weren’t required to sign up for Medicare Part A (which covers hospitalization, skilled nursing and some home health care) or Part B (which covers office visits, outpatient care, and medical supplies).
+Good news: If you were working until recently at an employer with over 20 employees and received health coverage, you weren’t required to sign up for Medicare Part A (which covers hospitalization, skilled nursing, and some home health care) or Part B (which covers office visits, outpatient care, and medical supplies).

-It’s a good idea to sign up for Part A even if you are still working and have employer-sponsored health insurance as it can act as secondary insurance to pick up the tab for expenses that your employer-sponsored health insurance doesn’t cover.
+It’s a good idea to sign up for Part A even if you are still working and have employer-sponsored health insurance, as it can act as secondary insurance to pick up the tab for expenses that your employer-sponsored health insurance doesn’t cover.

-Workers over 65 that lose their employer-covered health coverage either due to retirement, loss of work, or end of benefits receive an eight-month Special Enrollment Period to sign up for Medicare.
+Workers over 65 who lose their employer-covered health coverage due to retirement, loss of work, or end of benefits receive an eight-month Special Enrollment Period to sign up for Medicare.